 Students will conduct research and technical projects at national laboratories

-Applications are being accepted for the spring 2023 term of two undergraduate internship programs offered by the U.S. Department of Energy (DOE) Office of Science: the Science Undergraduate Laboratory Internships (SULI) program and the Community College Internships (CCI) program.
+Applications are being accepted for the summer 2023 term of two undergraduate internship programs offered by the U.S. Department of Energy (DOE) Office of Science: the Science Undergraduate Laboratory Internships (SULI) program and the Community College Internships (CCI) program.

-Through SULI and CCI, undergraduate students discover science and technology careers at the DOE national laboratories and gain the experience needed to transition from intern to employment.
+Through SULI and CCI, undergraduate students discover science and technology careers at the DOE national laboratories and gain the experience needed to transition from internship to employment.
 Interns work directly with national laboratory scientists and engineers, assisting them on research or technology projects that support the DOE mission.

 SULI is open to full-time students attending four-year institutions and community colleges or recent graduates within two years of receiving their bachelor’s degree, while CCI is exclusively for community college students.
 Both programs are stipend-based and offered three times annually in fall, spring, and summer.

 Two application assistance workshops will be held for each program (all times Eastern below).
 The first workshop will introduce the program and application process, and the second workshop will highlight the research opportunities and internship experience at the DOE national labs.

 - November 2, 2022, from 2 to 3 p.m. (watch the workshop video)

 - December 5, 2022, from 3 to 4 p.m.